Richmond, Louisiana

 Landmarks in the vicinity of Vicksburg, Mississippi from a river map published in 1863, showing Richmond, which was then the parish seat.

 Richmond is a village in Madison Parish, Louisiana, United States, located on Brushy Bayou.
 The population was 511 at the 2020 census, down from 577 in 2010.
 It is part of the Tallulah Micropolitan Statistical Area.

+The site of Richmond served as the parish seat during the American Civil War and was the location of the Battle of Richmond on June 15, 1863, when Union forces burned the town during the Vicksburg Campaign.
+The present-day Village of Richmond was incorporated on August 28, 1973, more than a century after the destruction of the earlier settlement.

 History

+Early settlement and Civil War

 Richmond served as the seat of Madison Parish during the American Civil War.
 On June 15, 1863, during the Vicksburg Campaign, Union troops fought the Battle of Richmond and, after crossing Brushy Bayou, burned the town.
 The National Park Service reports Union losses of one killed and 11 wounded, and Confederate losses of five killed and 25 captured.

 Earlier that spring, a reconnaissance column skirmished at Richmond on March 31, 1863; historical markers at the site summarize that action and the later burning of the town.

+Modern village

+The present-day Village of Richmond was founded on August 28, 1973.

 Geography

 Richmond is located in east-central Madison Parish.
 It is bordered to the north by the city of Tallulah, the parish seat.
 Interstate 20 passes through the south side of the village, with access from Exit 173.
 I-20 leads west 20 mi to Delhi and east the same distance to Vicksburg, Mississippi.

 According to the United States Census Bureau, Richmond has a total area of 1.66 sqmi, all of it recorded as land.
 Brushy Bayou, a branch of Bayou Roundaway, passes through the eastern part of the village and loops around the north and west sides of the village.